 During their upbringing, the twin brothers developed a range of attributes that were associated with Greek heroes.
 More specifically, Castor became famous for his skill with horses.
 On the other hand, Pollux became highly regarded for his fighting as an unrivaled boxer.
 A wise choice for the mortal Castor, a wise choice for the immortal Pollux.

-There are some instances which are important for the story of Castor and Pollux.
-Particularly three, which we will discuss next.
-Due to these three stories in particular, the brothers became known as the patron gods of sailing and horsemanship.
+There are some instances that are important for the story of Castor and Pollux.
+Particularly three!
+Due to these three stories, the brothers became known as the patron gods of sailing and horsemanship.

 The Abduction of Helen